 - Numbness or weakness in your legs

-If your primary care doctor recommends you receive further testing and evaluation for your herniated disc, Rush has specialists who can help.
+If you need testing and evaluation for your herniated disc, Rush spine and back experts can help.

-Nonsurgical treatments: Spine doctors at Rush first try nonsurgical methods for herniated disc pain relief:
+Spine specialists at Rush may first perform nonsurgical methods for herniated disc pain relief, including the following: